gazebo-tooling/setup-gazebo/README.md

 This workflow shows how to install ROS 2 using the GitHub action `ros-tooling/setup-ros` along with Gazebo installed using `setup-gazebo`.
 The `ros-gz` package can be installed by setting the input parameter `install-ros-gz` to the required ROS 2 distributions.

+Starting with ROS 2 Jazzy, Gazebo is available to be installed from ROS package repository via [vendor packages].
+This action will check for availability of vendor packages and install them if available for the specified ROS 2 distribution.
+More information on vendor packages can be found in the [official documentation].

 ```yaml
   jobs:
     test_gazebo: